Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

 ## Limitations

 Xen aware and OS aware debugging is not supported in Vitis Unified IDE 2023.2.
-If users require this feature then it is recommended that Vitis Classic 2023.2 is used.
+If you require this feature, then it is recommended that you use Vitis Classic 2023.2.

 ## Getting Started